RiadBk99/Files-Handler/README.md

 ***INCOMING MAJOR UPDATE***

-Working on making the program work as a client to a main server, all files will be held in the main server only and accessable only through maintained accounts.
+Working on making the program work as a client to a main server, all files will be held in the main server and only accessable through created accounts.